epforgpl/techkontrawirus/README.md

 A locally running website will then be available at [http://localhost:8000](http://localhost:8000).

+## Deployment

+Please see the related repo [https://github.com/epforgpl/techkontrawirus-docker](https://github.com/epforgpl/techkontrawirus-docker) for code that makes deploying this easy.

 ## Author

 The code in this repository was produced by [Fundacja ePaństwo](https://epf.org.pl).